snizar007/powerplatform-actions/COMMUNITY.md

 Below are some ways that you can get involved in the MPPDT Community.

+**Citizen developers and Professional developers, all are welcome.
+Come, contribute, and learn more about Power Platform Developer Tools.**

 ## Engage on Github

 File issues, submit PRs, and provide feedback and ideas to what you'd like to see from the Power Platform Developer Tools.